-The Government has issued policies related to SDG 8, namely: National Green Growth Strategy 2011-2020 and Vision to 2050; the Overall Plan for economic restructuring associated with the transformation of the growth model towards improved quality, efficiency and competitiveness capacity during 2013-2020; the National Action Program on Sustainable Production and Consumption by 2020 with a vision to 2030; the National Program on Industrial Promotion until 2020; The Scheme for Supporting Small and Medium enterprises in the development of sectoral linkage clusters , the Strategy for Labour and Social International Integration until 2020 with a vision to 203059; the Youth Development Strategy 2011-202060, the Viet Nam ILO National Cooperation Program for Sustainable Employment 2017-202161, Tourism Development towards Sustainability which is promoted through the Viet Nam Tourism Development to 2030 and the Master Plan of Viet Nam Tourism Development to 2020 with a vision to 2030 with a vision to 2030 with a vision to 2030 with a vision to 2020 with a vision to 2020 with a vision to 2020 with a vision to 2030 and the Master Plan of Viet Nam Tourism Development to 2020 with a vision to 2030.
+The Government has issued policies related to SDG 8, namely: National Green Growth Strategy 2011-2020 and Vision to 2050; the Overall Plan for economic restructuring associated with the transformation of the growth model towards improved quality, efficiency and competitiveness capacity during 2013-2020; the National Action Program on Sustainable Production and Consumption by 2020 with a vision to 2030; the National Program on Industrial Promotion until 2020; The Scheme for Supporting Small and Medium enterprises in the development of sectoral linkage clusters, the Strategy for Labour and Social International Integration until 2020 with a vision to 2030; the Youth Development Strategy 2011-2020, the Viet Nam ILO National Cooperation Program for Sustainable Employment 2017-2021, Tourism Development towards Sustainability which is promoted through the Viet Nam Tourism Development Strategy to 2020 with a vision to 2030 and the Master Plan of Viet Nam Tourism Development to 2020 with a vision to 2030.

 However, policies related to SDG 8 still have some shortcomings that need to be improved.
-Some of the concepts of UN goals are not covered in the indicators commonly mentioned in Vietnamese documents or ones are not fully interpreted62.
+Some of the concepts of UN goals are not covered in the indicators commonly mentioned in Vietnamese documents or ones are not fully interpreted.
 Viet Nam's goals are largely general for national coverage and lack inclusive development aspect as well as the focus on the marginalized.
 Some M&E indicators proposed by the UN have not been systematically collected and their data are not available in Viet Nam, for example indicators of raw material footprints, and detailed domestic raw material consumption by national and international sub-sector categories.